Power and Potential by Julian Stodd

 All power has limits, all power can be opposed, all power comes at a cost.

-Through this Enquiry Framework of sixteen questions you will look at the shape of your power, and consider how you can unlock your potential through that understanding.
+Through this 4 week programme, you will look at the shape of your power, and consider how you can unlock your potential through that understanding.

 ‘Power and Potential’ is an Enquiry Framework